canonical/praecepta/en/index.md

 This helps establish consistency in how we refer to checkboxes in the UI.

-### **Keyboard shortcuts and keyboard keys**
+### Keyboard shortcuts and keyboard keys

-**Use “Press” when instructing the user to use a specific keyboard shortcut or keyboard key, and “Use” when instructing them to use collective or ambiguous keys**
+Use “Press” when instructing the user to use a specific keyboard shortcut or keyboard key, and “Use” when instructing them to use collective or ambiguous keys.

 For example: